jhdeov/ArmenianVerbs/paradigms/README.md

 The transliterated forms are generated based on  the [transliteration key](../transliteration.md).
 ## Structure of paradigm file

-In this folder, we provide `xlxs` and `tsv` files which illustrates these classes.
-The structure of a file looks like the following.
+The structure of a paradigm file looks like the following.
 This is taken from the transliterated [paradigms_trans](paradigms_tsv/paradigms_trans.tsv) file.

 |Regularity	|Regular|	...| Suppletive|...|
 |-|-|-|-|-|